NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 The downside of this is that Nix needs elevate permissions in order to create those bind mounts, and the impact of having arbitrarily many bind mounts is unknown.

-## Store implmenetations using FUSE
+## Store implementations using FUSE

 We could have a single FUSE mount that could manually implement the "bind on demand" semantics described above without cluttering the mount namespace with an entry per each shared store object.
 FUSE however is quite primitive, in that every read need to be shuffled via the FUSE server.